 He was co-captain of Bona's men's rugby from 1979-81.
 He has been active in several youth organizations, including 10 years as a Little League baseball coach and board member.
 Pat is a member of Bona's Devereux and Seraphim societies and is also proud

 to be a Bonnies Athletic Fund (BAF) member.
-Pat is a native of Binghamton, NY and currently resides in Bucks County, PA.
+Pat is a native of Binghamton, New York and currently resides in Bucks County, Pennsylvania.
 Pat met his wife, Joanna, through their sisters who were roommates at Bona's.
 Pat and Joanna have three sons,

 has 13 members who are part of the Bonas' family, including nephew Patrick Giblin, class of 2022.